-Each year we seek UW faculty and staff volunteers to serve as mentors for the new Husky Leadership Certificate cohort.
-The goals of the Husky Leadership Certificate are to recognize student leadership and engage students in a process of critical reflection on their leadership development and accomplishments.
-Students are matched with a Husky Leadership Certificate mentor and create an e-portfolio where they reflect upon, articulate, and demonstrate their leadership skills and abilities in relation to the Husky Leadership Initiative’s learning objectives.
+Each year we seek UW faculty, staff, and community members to serve as mentors for the Husky Leadership Certificate program.
+The goals of the Husky Leadership Certificate(HLC) are to recognize student leadership and engage students in a process of critical reflection on their leadership development and accomplishments.
+Students are matched with a Husky Leadership Certificate mentor and create an e-portfolio where they reflect upon, articulate, and demonstrate their leadership skills and abilities in relation to the Student Leadership Competencies.
 In their feedback, participating students have recognized the positive impact of their mentors and placed a high value on these relationships.

 What does it mean to serve as a Husky Leadership Certificate mentor?

-- Students complete their leadership portfolios in spring quarter and present their work during the annual Spring Celebration of Service and Leadership, or in a small group interview.
+- Students complete their leadership portfolios in spring quarter and present their work during the annual Spring Celebration of Service and Leadership or in a small group interview.